Internal friction controls active ciliary oscillations near the instability threshold: Results

-With the drag thus determined in terms of the velocity of the centreline, we now validate the RFT form of the viscous drag using the experimentally measured instantaneous flow fields (Fig.~\ref{Figure2-Flowfield}a,b).
-The direction of the streamlines vary during the cycle, as is expected from distinct power (Fig.~\ref{Figure2-Flowfield}a) and recovery (Fig.~\ref{Figure2-Flowfield}b) stroke waveform.
-We compare these experimental flow fields with theoretically computed ones using Eq. (\ref{Eq:exterior_flow}) and (\ref{hydro_RFT-1}) (Fig.~\ref{Figure2-Flowfield}c,d), wherein the filament centreline velocity is determined from the measured waveform and both drag coefficients and Green's function for flow near a no-slip wall are used from the literature (SI).
-Representative cuts along the experimental and theoretical flows show that there is a good agreement between the two (Fig.~\ref{Figure2-Flowfield}e,f).
-A more comprehensive comparison is given by the root mean square deviation of the flows which is nearly in the Brownian noise regime implying a good match (SI).
-Therefore, we have now verified by direct measurement the validity of the local relation between filament velocity and force and determined the drag force unambiguously.
-Figure \ref{Figure2-Flowfield}g,h show the variation of the normal and tangential components of the external drag force density over three beat cycles.
-This form of the drag is used to evaluate the stress resultant and its normal component is used in the torque balance equation below.
+With the viscous drag thus determined in terms of the centreline velocity, we now validate RFT using experimentally measured instantaneous flow fields (Fig.~\ref{Figure2-Flowfield}, A and B).
+We compare these experimental flows with theoretically computed ones using Eqs. \ref{Eq:exterior_flow} and \ref{hydro_RFT-1} (Fig.~\ref{Figure2-Flowfield}, C and D), wherein $ \dot{\boldsymbol{R}}$ is determined from the measured waveform, $ \gamma_n=4\pi\eta/ln(4h/a)=4.35$ mPa.s, $\gamma_t=\gamma_n/2 $ \cite{Howard2001mechanics} (fluid viscosity, $ \eta=1 $ mPa.s) and $\boldsymbol{G}$ is the Lorentz-Blake tensor for flow near a no-slip wall \cite{blake1971}.
+Representative cuts along the experimental and theoretical flows show that there is a good agreement between the two (Fig.~\ref{Figure2-Flowfield}, E and F).
+A more comprehensive comparison is given by root mean square deviation of the flows, $RMSD = \sqrt{\sum_{i=1}^{NS} (v^{expt}_i - v^{th}_i)^2/NS}$, where $NS$ is the number of grid points, $v^{expt}_i$ and $v^{th}_i$ are the experimental and theoretical flow magnitudes at the $i$-th grid point, respectively.
+RMSD of $v_x$, $v_y$ and $|\boldsymbol{v}|$ in Fig.~\ref{Figure2-Flowfield} are (A and C) 4.32, 8.28 and 7.47; (B and D) 7.26, 7.89 and 9.81 $ \upmu $m/s, respectively, all of which are within the Brownian noise regime implying a good match.
+Therefore, we have now verified by direct measurement that the hydrodynamic drag force is unambiguously given by RFT.
+This form of drag is used to evaluate the stress resultant, $\boldsymbol{F}$ and its normal component, $ F_n $, is used in the torque balance equation below.

-\section{Scalar equation of motion of the filament}
+\subsection{{ Scalar equation of motion of the filament}}

-In slow viscous flow as is shown above, the drag acts in the plane of motion and the stress resultant remains in that plane.
-For vanishing torsion, the couple resultant is normal to the plane of motion, $\boldsymbol{M}=M\boldsymbol{b}$, and vanishes at a free terminus, giving $M(L)=0$.
-As the only non-zero components of $\boldsymbol{t}\times\boldsymbol{F}=F_n\boldsymbol{b}$ and $\boldsymbol{m}$ are normal to the plane, torque balance reduces to a scalar equation for $M$.